 So here are the four people.

-We know Christopher Steele, the author of the uh dossier, and we know he was funded in full by the Clinton campaign and the Democratic National Committee, and we know from Chairman Nunez and Chairmas Grassley's letters that he also was a person that personally, Steele personally despised Trump and wanted to defeat Trump.
+We know Christopher Steele, the author of the dossier, and we know he was funded in full by the Clinton campaign and the Democratic National Committee.

 So he was paid by the Clintons and an animus for Trump.

-That's that's number one.
+That's number one.

-So that's that's the second Clinton connection.
+So that's the second Clinton connection.

-The third Clinton connection is Michael Isikos.
+The third Clinton connection is Michael Issakoff.

-He's a reporter at Yahoo News, and he has admitted that his story in September, which was used by the FBI as independent cooperation to support a FISA warrant, uh, came from Steele.
+He's a reporter at Yahoo News, and he has admitted that his story in September, which was used by the FBI as independent cooperation to support a FISA warrant, came from Steele.

 So really it's the fruit of the poison tree.

-So four-fourths of the information that predicated and started the FBI investigation, mind you, in the middle of an election, a presidential election can be traced to people who supported Donald Trump's Democratic opponent.
+So four-fourths of the information that predicated and started the FBI investigation, mind you, in the middle of an election, a presidential election, can be traced to people who supported Donald Trump's Democratic opponent.

-And Downer, who's now Australia's ambassador to London, he provides the account of a conversation with Trump campaign advisor Papadopoulos at a London bar that becomes the official reason because then he he takes that information and he brings it to authorities sometime later.
+And Downer, who's now Australia's ambassador to London, he provides the account of a conversation with Trump campaign advisor Papadopoulos at a London bar that becomes the official reason because then he takes that information and he brings it to authorities sometime later.

 And that becomes the reason that the FBI opens, or at least one of them, the Russian counterintelligence probe.